gamtiq/adam/README.md

 Check whether number of all or filtered fields of specified object is more than the given value.

+### map(obj: Object, action: Function | String, [settings: Object]): Object

+Create new object containing all or filtered fields of the source object/array, applying specified action/transformation for field values.

+### remove(obj: Array | Object, filter: Any, [settings: Object]): Array | Object

+Remove filtered fields/elements from specified object/array.

+### reverse(value: Any): Any

+Reverse or negate the given value.

 ### split(obj: Object, firstObjFields: Array | Object | null, [settings: Object]): Array

 Divide given object into 2 parts: the first part includes specified fields, the second part includes all other fields.

+### transform(value: Any, action: String): Any

+Transform the given value applying the specified operation.

 See `doc` folder for details.